banner-cover

 1999

-Launch of Singapore’s first National Heritage Trail – Civic District Trail
+Launch of Singapore’s First National Heritage Trail – Civic District Trail

 The Civic District Trail launched on 29 August 1999 was the first national heritage trail in Singapore.